goramartin/master-thesis/docs/solutions/02-candidate-selection/candidate-selection.md

 ## Subclassing

 - either use all the properties for each class
+  - i have tried this, but the overall number of properties was huge
+  - the final file was just 19GB
+  - if did not fit the web server we have

 - or use the other way around with setting parents
+  - for each class compute the parents in the hierarchy
+  - but we know that only limited number of parents contain some number of property definitions
+  - so we will mark only parents that do contain some properties
+  - further we can do reduction
+    - instead of keeping the properties as they are
+    - we will traverse the hierarchy and remove the properties that are the same in parents
+    - eventually properties on entity (41 properties) will be only on the entity class
+    - this way the properties will not have duplicities in the children hierarchy

+## Topic modeling

+- how to further narrow down the search results
+- based on the statistics many classes contain similar descriptions and labels
+- the search can be ambigious

+- lets create topis
+  - user will choose
+  - or it will be implicit

+- both solution are hindered by what topics should be used
+  1. topic2bert and bertopic
+     - nice solutions but depend on the text and can be difficult to explain why it is that way, would work only in implicit way
+  2. choosing some topics
+     - difficult to model - what belongs inside?
+     - there are few options
+       - wikipedia topics
+         - better
+         - there is an upper level of topics
+         - the most general ones
+         - difficult to access programatically
+           - messy, slow apis, difficult to locate
+       - wikimedia topics
+         - difficult to access
+         - mostly to describe projects of wikimedia

+- but how to assign them in case of wikipedia?
+  - based on instances by iterating the topic hierarchy of wikipedia
+    - but we have slow api
+    - downloading the dump? cannot get into the format
+  - based on instances by using embeddings of the instances
+    - slow 108_000_000 embeddings is diffucult
+  - based on classes by assigning them to the topics by embeddings
+    - simpler and straightforwards
+    - how many topics to assign?
+    - should we use hierarchy?